vu-cs4283-group1/buildbox-project/README.md

 * argparse

 ## Quick start
-Run the Server first then the Client
+Run the Server first then the Client.
+Also, this is assuming you are running on the same machine

 ### Server
 ```